 How much does care at home cost in Scotland?

 In Scotland the average price of care at home is £16.54 (source: UKHCA Minimum Price for Homecare 2018).

 - getting in and out of bed

 - taking medication

 - meal preparation

-Making the most of home care package costs in Scotland
+Making the most of care at home funding in Scotland

 When applying for a personal care package in Scotland, one of the most important things you can do is nurture the relationship with your social worker.
 This person may be able to exercise discretion in how many hours of funded personal care you can receive.
 Your social worker may also be able to arrange support with some of the care areas that aren’t automatically provided for, such as shopping, laundry or housework.